Inequality of Opportunity and Income Redistribution: Predicting Political and Social Views

 \section{Predicting Political and Social Views}

 We document that individuals redistribute less when luck arises through unequal opportunities rather than exogenous sources.
 But which environment is more predictive of the spectator's political and social views?
 Our data allows us to examine the external relevance of the experimental measure of redistribution attitudes based on our lucky opportunities environment and compare it to measures based on the lucky outcomes environment used in prior work.
-To assess this, we estimate the correlation between the average earnings redistributed by spectators in each environment and 14 self-reported political and social views.
+To assess this, we estimate the correlation between the average earnings redistributed by spectators in each environment and 14 self-reported political and social views.\footnote{We collected participants' social and political views to conduct validation of our experimental measures and heterogeneity analysis but did not pre-register specific hypotheses.
+As a result, we consider the analysis in this section as exploratory.}

 Redistribution behavior under lucky opportunities correlates more with real-world social and political attitudes than the lucky outcomes environment.
 We find that mean redistribution in the lucky opportunities condition is more predictive than in lucky outcomes for 13 out of the 14 social and political attitudes we measure (Appendix Table \ref{tab:pred-pol}).
 To create summary measures of political attitudes, we calculate a $z$-score that averages the 14 self-reported individual attitudes and an index that equals the first component of a principal component analysis.
 The summary indices reveal that behavior in the lucky opportunities condition is 45 to 62 percent more predictive of attitudes than in the lucky outcomes condition.
+While the overall explanatory power is modest, with R-squared values ranging from 1.4 to 4.4 percent, the lucky opportunities environment consistently explains nearly three times as much variation in political attitudes as the lucky outcomes environment.
 This finding suggests that redistribution decisions made in the lab better reflect real-world social and political views when luck arises through unequal opportunities rather than unequal outcomes.